Liberdus/validator-dashboard/README.md

 - Open a web browser and navigate to the web dashboard at `https://localhost:8080` or https://ServerIP:8080
 - Enter the password you set during the installation process.
+- Select the network you want to run your validator on (testnet, devnet, or localnet).
-- Follow the instructions in the dashboard to start your validator.
+- Click the `Start Node` button to launch your validator node.

 Using Command Line: